mvolkmann/blog/src/prolog.md

 greet('Mark')
 % outputs "Hello, Mark!"
 ```

-The following special sequences can be used in format strings:

-- `~2f`: substitutes a float value and only outputs two decimal places
-- `~n`: newline character
-- `~s`: substitutes a literal string
-- `~w`: substitutes a word derived from an atom name
-- TODO: Add more!

 The `put` function writes a single ASCII value to the current output stream.
 It is the counterpart to the `get` function.